 I will discuss the display of the typical, famous katana in uchigatana-style mountings.
 Other rules apply for different Japanese blade styles (e.g. a tachi) or types of koshirae.

 To start, there is 1 fixed rule – always point the hasaki (edge) up when you display a blade on a sword stand.
 This way, the sword correctly rests on its mune (spine).
-If the blade rests on its edge instead, it or the scabbard can be damaged if you do not take the necessary precautions.
+If the blade rests on its edge instead, it or the scabbard might get damaged.

 So with the tsuka to the left, it is more difficult to swiftly draw the sword.
 This is therefore the more peaceful method.
 This manner also correctly shows the omote (front of the sword) side, which typically contains the smith’s signature (mei) on the tang (nakago) of the blade.

 While presenting your swords with the tsuka to the right, the ura side (back of the sword) is visible.
 This also demonstrates your distrust of any visitor – or even your hostile intent – as it allows you to quickly grab and draw the blade.
 Again, neither method is wrong – one is historically just more polite than the other.

 Finally, you have to decide where to place your daito and shōto on the katanagake.
 Which one goes on top and which one on the bottom?
 Despite many disagreements and discussions, both options are correct.
 It’s entirely based on practicality.

 When a samurai was ready to leave for the day, he would first grab his shōto and place it in his belt.
 Next, he would pick up his daito from the stand and leave the house.
 Once outside, he would then slide the longsword between his belt, next to the shōto, and be on his merry way.